5 fun winter activities in the Netherlands

 The Efteling is probably one of the most well-known theme parks in the Netherlands and it holds a special winter edition during the cold months of November to the end of January.
 At the Winter Efteling, you’ll find all of the usual fairy-tale characters and be able to visit each and every attraction, with the exception of the water rides, of course.
 In addition to the usual attractions, the theme park has some great winter extras, such as a cross-country ski slope, snow slide and ice-skating rink.

-Of course, Efteling is not the only theme park in the Netherlands open during the winter season; Toverland in Sevenum, Slagharen Amusement and Holiday Park in Slagharen and Park Tivoli in Berg en Dal (for children) are all open for those wanting to experience the thrill of a roller coaster and the magic of the winter season.
+Of course, Efteling is not the only theme park in the Netherlands open during the winter season; this winter also sees Toverland open its doors for the first time, and it's a great option for those wanting to experience the thrill of a roller coaster and the magic of the winter season!

 So, now you know about a few of the awesome things you can do during the winter season in the Netherlands, will you be unwrapping yourself from your self-made, fleecy burrito state, turning off the TV and venturing out of the house?
 We hope you will, and we hope that you will have a great time discovering the winter magic and fun that the Netherlands possesses!